Chandrakirti: Life

+Debate at Nalanda

+Bu ston and Taranatha both reference a debate that took place at Nalanda between Chandrakirti and the poet-lay scholar, Chandragomin.
+The debate started after Chandrakirti noticed Chandragomin delivering a lecture to a large crowd on the topics of Pāṇinian grammar, sūtra, and tantra.
+Chandrakirti invited Chandragomin to come with him to Nalanda, where he could be enrolled into the sangha.
+However, due to a disagreement, a debate ensued between the two, with Chandrakirti arguing for the Madhyamaka position and Chandragomin taking on the Yogacara view.
+This debate was said to have attracted a large crowd.
+Over the course of the debate, Chandrakirti failed to defeat Chandragomin's position, and he began to suspect that someone was secretly teaching Chandragomin.
+Legend even states that Chandragomin was being tutored by the bodhisattva, Avalokiteśvara himself.
+Both Bu Ston and Taranatha record that the debate only ended after seven years, although neither writer specifies who the winner was.

 Philosophy

 Chandrakirti was a philosopher of the madhyamaka school of Nagarjuna.
 This school held that all phenomena (dharmas) were empty of intrinsic nature or self-existence (Sanskrit: svabhāva).
 This includes all Buddhist phenomena including the Buddha, the four noble truths and nirvana.
 According to Chandrakirti, the apophatic method of madhyamaka is a thoroughgoing negation of all concepts, propositions (pratijñā) and views (dṛṣṭi) which affirms neither existence nor non-existence.
 Due to this radical negation, madhyamaka is seen as a middle way which rejects all extreme views and positions.

 For Chandrakirti, even though all phenomena lack svabhāva, sentient beings impute svabhāva in their experience due to their ignorance about the true nature of reality.
 Ultimately, all phenomena are merely conceptual constructs (prajñaptimatra) which do not exist in themselves but are mentally imputed dependent designations (prajñāptirupādāya).

 Thubten Jinpa outlines what has been seen by commentators as the main philosophical ideas put forth by Chandrakirti as follows:(1) rejection of formal inference based on criteria grounded in objects facts of the world, relying instead on consequential reasoning that reveals logical contradictions and absurd consequences entailed by an opponent's positions, (2) rejection of the key tenets of the Buddhist epistemology initiated by Dignaga and developed further by Dharmakirti, (3) a radical understanding of the inaccessibility of ultimate truth through language and thought, (4) an understanding of conventional truth that appeals for its validity to everyday intuitions of the world instead of philosophical grounding, (5) a unique interpretation of Nagarjuna's statement about his having no thesis, and (6) the possible cessation of mind and mental factors in buddhahood.